bfletcher/lcdwidget/README.md

 lcdwidget
 ---------
 pygtk widget as a rpyc service that simulates a multiline LCD or VFD display.
-The number of rows and columns is configurable.
+The numbers of rows and columns are configurable.

-The service exposes one call - print_string().
+The service exposes one call - print_string()

-Whatever string is sent via that service call will be truncated to fit the display and shown, (character) wrapped to fit the line lingth.
+Whatever string is sent via that service call will be truncated to fit the display and shown, (character) wrapped to fit the line length.

 Usage: lcd_service.py (service_alias_name socket_id)